Daksh2060/multithreaded-chat-networking-c/README.md

 ## Installation and Use

-Follow these steps to set up and run the UDP Multithreaded Chat Networking in C:
+Follow these steps to set up and run the Multithreaded Network Chat in C:

 1. Clone the repository to your local machine.